Skip navigation links

 For support related to submitted transcriptable certificates through the MSU curriculum process, UCC, and related academic policies, please contact the University Curriculum Administrator

-Joy Speas, jlspeas@msu.edu
+Joy Davis, jlspeas@msu.edu